mesosphere/dcos-docs-site/pages/1.13/installing/production/deploying-dcos/installation/index.md

     sudo docker run -d -p <your-port>:80 -v $PWD/genconf/serve:/usr/share/nginx/html:ro nginx
     ```

-3.  <A name="masterinstall"></A> Run the following commands on each of your master nodes in succession to install DC/OS using your custom build file:
+3.  <a name="masterinstall"></a> Run the following commands on each of your master nodes in succession to install DC/OS using your custom build file:

     * SSH to your master nodes.